Understanding Menopause: A Workplace Priority for Companies

 More People Leaving

-One in ten women quit their jobs due to menopause (1).
-When experienced employees leave, businesses face:
+According to studies, one in ten women resign from their jobs due to menopause (1).
+The departure of experienced employees has several repercussions for businesses:

-Loss of expertise – senior staff take valuable knowledge with them.
+Loss of expertise – Senior staff take valuable knowledge when they leave.

-Leadership gaps – many women at this stage of life hold key leadership positions.
+Leadership gaps – Many women in midlife hold key leadership positions.

 More Sick Days & Presenteeism